Are Vegetarians and Vegans fanatics? Are they in poor health? What is the best diet?

 It has often been said that “Vegetarians are lacking in certain nutrients that can only be obtained from meat and dairy products.”

 There is no single form of essential nutrient that is exclusively available from meat and dairy.
 The protein issue has often been cited as a deficiency in Vegetarians but, again this is untrue.
+It is very revealing to note the observations of one high profile MD who said that he had never treated a patient with a deficiency of protein.
 The group of essential amino acids that make up quality proteins are available in a wide variety of fruits, vegetables, nuts, pulses and grains.
 In actual fact, the richest source of protein is not meat, fish or dairy but is the simple bean.
 Conversely, there are numerous essential nutrients that are not available from meat, fish or dairy.
 One prime example of this is Absorbic Acid (vitamin C) which is vital to the human body.
 Another is the B vitamin complex.
 Many meat-eaters have been duped into thinking that meat provides all of these B vitamins but, this is not true.
 Only certain ones of the complex are found in meat.
 A person can live very healthily without meat, fish and dairy products, but, they cannot exist without vegetables.
 At the very least, a person abstaining from vegetables would be regularly unwell.
 I am a very healthy person who has never had a serious illness and I am of a healthy size and weight yet, I have not eaten any meat, fish or eggs for nearly 30 years.
 Furthermore, upon having a thorough health check recently, including tests for vitamin deficiency, I was given a glowing report, with no problems.
 My doctor then surprised me by telling me that, in his experience, it is meat-eaters who are more often deficient of nutrients in their diets.
 I reveal this with empathy, not satisfaction.
 It is a startling, yet revealing fact that I do not know of anyone else my age who is not on regular medication.
 I myself have never been on regular medication.

 Even where some elements are scarce in the vegetable world, many foods and drinks contain added amounts of these elements.
 And even if someone does seek vitamins from supplements, is it such a big change in their life?
 Most users of vitamin tablets are not Vegetarian or Vegan.